zeplin/storybook-zeplin/README.md

 };
 ```

-Example of Zeplin per story:
+Example of adding multiple Zeplin links to a story:

 ```jsx
 export default {